markmoxon/elite-universe-editor/README.md

 make
 ```

-will produce a file called `elite-universe-editor.ssd` in the project folder that contains the Universe Editor, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce three files in the project folder called `bbc-elite-universe-editor.ssd`, `c64-elite-universe-editor-ntsc.ssd` and `c64-elite-universe-editor-pal.ssd`.
+These contain the BBC version of the Universe Editor, and the NTSC and PAL versions of the Commodore 64 Universe Editor.
+You can then load these into emulators or real machines.

 ---